 Tip: Since more former taxi drivers are Uber drivers in Mexico, check the ratings more carefully.

-If you are planning to use Uber in Mexico, remember that Mexican addresses are written very differently from ours.
+If you are planning to use Uber in Mexico, remember that Mexican addresses are written very differently from ours and tend to be longer.
+Make sure you check them carefully as you type them into the app.
 Collect business cards or create your own for the places you might be frequenting often (don't forget to keep a card of the address of your own place).
-Write down every detail of the address into the app.

 You can pay in cash in Mexico

-In Mexico you have a choice between paying with the credit card already have on file with Uber at home or “en efectivo”(paying in cash).
+In Mexico you have a choice between paying with the credit card already have on file with Uber like at home or “en efectivo”(paying in cash).
 Mexico is more of a cash country than ours.
-It's much harder for Mexicans to get credit cards than it is for people in the U.S. which is probably why Uber had to make the modification.
+It's much harder for Mexicans to get credit cards than it is for people in the U.S. which is probably why Uber had to make the modification to operate here.

 Uber drivers in Mexico have told me that some drivers have a preference for cash customers, which may be why at times my wait times have been longer than I'm used to at home.
 They're taking passengers that are paying cash first over those who are paying with a credit card.
 I still have never waited more than seven minutes regardless of my choice of payment option.

 Unlike many cabs, since they are rated, Uber drivers here keep spotless cars and usually have the windows up and the air conditioning on.
 If you're not in a hurry, go for the option of sharing the ride with Uber.
 You save money and get to see a little more of the city and its inhabitants as they pick and drop people off nearby.